jqj8595/fizzbuzz-bootstrap-api/README.md

 - Testing response times compared to expected times - SLA

+*Enabliing Authentication*
-Enabliing authentication- I have configured basic auth java class in the folder com.api.fizzbuzzapi.security.SecurityConfig which extends the WebSecurityConfigurerAdapter used from the libaries added by the spring-boot-starter-security dependency.
+I have configured basic auth in a java class in the folder com.api.fizzbuzzapi.security.SecurityConfig.java which extends the WebSecurityConfigurerAdapter used from the libaries added by the spring-boot-starter-security dependency.
 This shares a temp password each time you run the application, which you need to use when sending a request to the api using basic auth.
 To further improve this we could look at rate limiting to limit amount of requests sent by a user, bearer tokens, or access tokens using oAuth.